jeffman78/docker-cheat-sheet/README.md

 ### Using Dockerfile
-* [`docker build -t reponame/tagname .`](https://docs.docker.com/reference/commandline/build) build a new image based on the Dockerfile located in the current directory.
+* [`docker build -t reponame/name .`](https://docs.docker.com/reference/commandline/build) build a new image based on the Dockerfile located in the current directory.
-  ** The `-t` option is optional (repository name/tagname)
+  ** The `-t` option is optional (repository name/name) - An optionnal "tag" can be specified.

 ## Misc